Are you thinking about returning to practice? This page covers return to practice courses, new and enhanced services and work shadowing.

-This fact sheet contains information about the GPhC requirements for revalidation for pharmacists.
+This page contains information about the GPhC requirements for revalidation for pharmacists.
 We have summarised the key points for pharmacists, but for full information including resources and FAQs, see the GPhC website.

 The new process

 Revalidation has replaced the original continuing professional development (CPD) system.
 Revalidation places more emphasis on reflection and will encourage pharmacists to consider how their learning and development has benefited the people who use their services.
 So, whilst pharmacists will still be carrying out and recording learning and development activities, there will be greater scope to comment and reflect on the positives of this learning.

 The GPhC introduced revalidation in phases.
 The first phase began with pharmacists whose registration was due for renewal on 31st October 2018.
 Subsequent groups then submitted records as their registration became due.
 This phased introduction meant that all pharmacists had submitted their first revalidation records by 14th October 2019.

 Please note, the GPhC will be using pharmacists’ registration renewal date.
 This should not be confused with their registration expiry date (which is two months after the renewal date).

 Pharmacists will need to submit their records via the new My GPhC online system.
 The new system went live in April 2018 and pharmacists should have received a letter with their PIN number so that they can log on to the new system.